 Why do you need an internal communications app?

-Because 78% of employees are disconnected from their workplace costing the US economy $350 billion annually.
-Because these figures coincide with the rise of social and instant interactions instead of email.
-Because the best way to create an engaged workforce is through creating a company culture of engaged users.
-If you have a majority of workers who don’t sit in front of a computer screen all day, you have to offer them an easy, on-the-go solution otherwise you’ll experience high turnover and low productivity.
-And come on, what company wants that?
-(Yes, that is a rhetorical question!)
+According to Gallup, more than 78% of employees are disconnected from their workplace costing the US economy $350 billion annually.
+If you have a majority of workers who don’t sit in front of a computer screen all day, you have an even greater need to offer them an easy, on-the-go solution otherwise you’ll experience high turnover and low productivity.
+On the other hand, a solid company culture strategy may significantly reduce the employee turnover and make you the company people are proud to work for.